python/mypy/README.md

  - no 'dynamic' classes
  - there is no way to use dynamic typing by default for top-level code

-The initial development focus is to support a useful subset of Python features.
-The next main task is to implement an efficient native compiler for this subset.
-Other features will be implemented as well, prioritized based on user feedback.
+The current development focus is to support a good subset of Python features (both 2.x and 3.x).

 Issue tracker